General Information about South Africa

 - Car hire and driving in South Africa - delegates that wish to hire a car can do so at any of the car rental agencies at OR Tambo International Airport.
 International driver's licences are recognised throughout South Africa.
 Please note that we drive on the left side of the road.

-- Catering - breakfast is included in the accommodation rate for guests staying at the Hilton.
-Lunch is served for delegates.
-Any other meals will be for your own account.
+- Catering - breakfast is included in the accommodation rate for guests staying at The Hilton.
+Lunch is served for delegates and included in the conference attendance fee.
+Any other meals and drinks will be for your own account.

 - Dress during workshops and conference - smart casual / business smart casual.